-Accident.SP_LIMIT (deleted in 2011 Accident data file)
+Accident.SP_LIMIT (discontinued in Accident data file in 2010)

-Attribute Labels 2009 GES 2010 GES
+Attribute Labels 1988-2009

 No Statutory Limit 0

-No Statutory Limit/Non-Trafficway Area 0
+No Statutory Limit/Non-Trafficway Area

-Actual speed Limit 05-75
+Actual speed Limit

-Actual speed Limit (mph increments of 5) 05-75
+Actual speed Limit (mph increments of 5) 5-75

-Not Reported 97
+Not Reported

-Unknown 99 99
+Unknown 99

-Speed Limit is coded on the vehicle level.
+Speed Limit is coded on the Vehicle level.
 The derivation takes the largest non-unknown value for all the coded vehicles.
-If all the values are unknown, then the value is assigned 999.
+If all the values are unknown, then the value is assigned 99.